 Perpetual Market Making

 Perpetual market making allows Hummingbot users to market make on supported derivatives exchanges.
-Position management features are introduced to configure the bot further to make managing positions easier and remove the need to manually interact with the derivative exchange.
+In addition, position management features are introduced to configure the bot further to make managing positions easier and remove the need to interact with the derivative exchange manually.

 Like pure market making strategy, it keeps placing limit buy and sell orders on the order book and waits for other participants (takers) to fill its orders.